fort-nix/nix-bitcoin/docs/usage.md

     ```
     journalctl -eu spark-wallet
     ```
     Note: The qr code might have issues scanning if you have a light terminal theme.
-Try setting it to dark or highlightning the entire output to invert the colors.
+Try setting it to dark or highlighting the entire output to invert the colors.

 5. Connect to spark-wallet android app